- Dr Ros Darracott

 With practice experience that is predominantly rural and remote, Dr Darracott has specialised in non-acute mental health, statutory and non-statutory child protection, generalist-generic counselling, and community work.
 Dr Darracott’s practice knowledge and experience allow her to ensure her teaching is relevant to industry.
-Her Practice Domain Framework, an empirically-based tool for deconstructing the practice environment of social care has application in critical reflection, professional supervision, interdisciplinary practice, teaching, research, and recruitment and retention processes and has been adopted by academia and industry alike.
+The Practice Domain Framework, an empirically-based tool for deconstructing the practice environment of social care refined through her PhD, has application in critical reflection, professional supervision, interdisciplinary practice, teaching, research, and recruitment and retention processes.

 She is co-author of the book Social Care Practice in Rural Communities(Cheers, Darracott and Lonne, 2007).